AJ8GH/code-timer/README.md

   #reverse() => Array Size: 12000000, Run Time: 7
 ```

-The data from the last run can be accessed through `AlgoRunner.codeTimer`
+The data from the last run can be accessed through `AlgoRunner.algoTimer`